Dr Veronica Grieneisen

 Computational and Systems Biology

-To achieve this, we use a combination of approaches: mathematical and computational methods, experiments in Arabidopsis, and (most recently), 'experiences' with autonomous agents (robot swarms).
+To achieve this, they use a combination of approaches: mathematical and computational methods, experiments in Arabidopsis, and (most recently), 'experiences' with autonomous agents (robot swarms).

-In particular, we wish to unravel the complexity of the feedbacks between subcellular mechanisms of cell polarity and tissue-level patterning mechanisms, focusing on hormonal patterning, genetic regulatory networks, biophysical interactions, and the tight-interaction between plant development and the environment.
+In particular, the group wish to unravel the complexity of the feedbacks between subcellular mechanisms of cell polarity and tissue-level patterning mechanisms, focusing on hormonal patterning, genetic regulatory networks, biophysical interactions, and the tight-interaction between plant development and the environment.

-From a theoretical standpoint, our studies allow us to gain new insights on mechanisms of biological pattern formation and principles of auto-organisation.
-From a practical point of view, we are interested in understanding how plants control their growth and architecture, and how they optimally regulate their intake of nutrients.
+From a theoretical standpoint, their studies allow us to gain new insights on mechanisms of biological pattern formation and principles of auto-organisation.
+From a practical point of view, they are interested in understanding how plants control their growth and architecture, and how they optimally regulate their intake of nutrients.

 Life in the fast lane: how plants avoid traffic jamsread more

 Hormonal tug-of-war helps plant roots navigate their journey through the soil, new international study findsread more

 Development 140 p2061-74